ismael2606/Self-hosted-VPN-Server/README.md

 * **Automation:** Linux cron engine + Bash Shell scripts

+Step-by-Step Production Deployment
+The modular execution logs we updated previously, organized in logical, linear order:

+Phase 1: Perimeter Firewalls: Setting the Static DHCP reservation and opening UDP port 51820 on your ISP gateway.

+Phase 2: Automation Pipelines: Provisioning the cron daemon and the shell script to dynamically map your rotating public IP to your DuckDNS pointer.

+Phase 3: WireGuard Orchestration: Running the deployment wrapper and configuring security parameters (like automated daily system updates).

+Phase 4: Client Enrollment: Securely extracting laptop profiles via Secure Copy Protocol (scp) and generating mobile QR code sheets.

 ## Management commands cheat sheet 📋

 A quick-reference table or list for managing the infrastructure after deployment